mroseneck/connectathon-constraint-modelling/README.md

 3. controlled terminology (items "gender" and "pregnant")
 4. conditional validity based on values (see above)
 5. internationalized annotations for human readers (line 11)
-6. annotations for other computer systems (lines 13 14)
+6. machine-readable annotations (lines 13 14)

 ## Convertibility
 Some prototyping showed very promising results regarding the possibility to create an XSD schema from any concrete ODM XML file using a single XSLT.
 If proper conventions are followed, even the reverse operation is possible.
 Both are serializations of an underlying SDR.
 The interesting question is: how do we continue from here?
 Do we add more extensions to ODM in order to get more guarantees for system integration, or do we switch to a proper shared contract now?